PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 broadcast-constant repair result retention contract above.
 Implement only that assignment, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Very-late broadcast-constant repair result retention implementation checkpoint

+The very-late model-level call now retains its unchanged one-counter dictionary as `_very_late_broadcast_repair_stats`.
+The fallback and final calls retain their existing targets and positive static-shape reconciliation guards.
+The indexed convergence helper continues to consume the fourth module-wide occurrence with its shared GraphIndex.

+This is an assignment-only orchestration change.
+It preserves the wrapper and indexed owner, one-key schema, GraphIndex maintenance, constant clone policy, callback arguments, existing fallback/final guards, guarded layout-Transpose predecessor, immediate unconditional static-shape reconciliation, pass order, dependencies, diagnostics, and TensorFlow behavior.
+The new target has no consumer and triggers no additional graph work.

+The first implementation run exposed an error in the newly added occurrence inventory.
+There are four module-wide calls, but only three are inside `lower_onnx_to_ir`; the graph-indexed convergence call is a separate module- level helper.
+The corrected contract counts three lowerer calls, one fallback argument form, and four module calls with exactly one `graph_index` argument.
+Production was unchanged by this test-only correction.

+Implementation validation completed sequentially under `uv`:

+- corrected strict contract alone: `1 passed in 0.60s`
+- broadcast owner, indexed convergence, safety fallback, terminal occurrence, architecture, and pass-efficiency coverage: `377 passed in 18.74s`
+- branch-changed broad suite plus the same owner and orchestration coverage:
+  `1425 passed in 24.42s`

+These are unit, contract, and orchestration checks; this accounting-only change does not claim a new model-corpus run.

+At resume, audit the immediate very-late `_reconcile_static_tensor_shapes()` call and every preceding mutation source before considering a guard.
+The captured broadcast counter is complete, but the adjacent layout-Transpose dictionary omits zero-rewrite unused-tensor pruning, so it cannot by itself prove the graph stable.
+Commit and push only; do not create, reopen, or update a pull request.